-The ideal means of eliminating the competition for resources between call setup and SMS delivery would be through the separation of shared mechanisms.
+3) Direct Channel Allocation: Because the cost of delivering text messages and voice calls is significantly different [27], the ideal means of eliminating the competition for resources between call setup and SMS delivery would be through the separation of shared mechanisms.
 Specifically, delivering text messages and incoming call requests over mutually exclusive sets of channels would prevent these flows from interfering with each other.
-The challenge of implementing such a mechanism is to do so without requiring significant restructuring of the network architecture.
+The challenge of implementing such a mechanism is to do so without requiring significant restructuring of the network architecture or incurring tremendous expense.
 As previously mentioned, such fundamental changes in network operation are typically too expensive and time consuming to be considered in the short term.
 While the SRP technique provides a rudimentary separation, it is possible to further isolate these two types of traffic.

 As mentioned in the previous section, DRP is easily implementable because the AGCH specifies the location of the SDCCH allocated for a specific session.
 After call requests finish using their assigned SDCCH, they are instructed to listen to a specific TCH.
 Because the use of a TCH is the eventual goal of incoming voice calls, it is therefore possible to shortcut the use of SDCCHs for call setup.
-Incoming calls could therefore be directed to a TCH, leaving SDC-CHs exclusively for the delivery of SMS messages.
+Incoming calls could therefore be directed to a TCH, leaving SDCCHs exclusively for the delivery of SMS messages.
 This technique, which we refer to as Direct Channel Allocation (DCA), removes the shared SDCCH channels as the system bottleneck.